obophenotype/uberon/reference/index.md

 ## Comments

 [click here](http://purl.obolibrary.org/obo/uberon/tracker/) to comment on this document.
+Use 'Representation of joints/articulations' in the subject line

+## Comments

+[click here](http://purl.obolibrary.org/obo/uberon/tracker/) to comment on this document.
 Use 'Connections between biological processes and anatomical structures' in the subject line

 ## Comments